 Seventh Sense CBD Bath Bomb Review: What I Liked

 Here’s what I liked about the Seventh Sense Botanical Therapy CBD bath bomb

 Great size.
 Definitely large enough for a full bathtub.

-Good amount of CBD.
+A good amount of CBD.
 50 mg of CBD in the bath bombs, which is the standard amount.

 Soothing oils.
 I usually don’t like oils.
-Usually oil feels greasy.
+Usually, oil feels greasy.
 But the light oil from the CBD bath bomb made my legs super smooth.
 (Perfect for winter!)
 I was even inspired to shave my legs in the tub, using the oil as a substitute for shaving cream.

 Sleep inducing.
 I can never nap.
 Never.
 After a hot bath with the CBD bath bomb by SEVEN7H SENSE, I happily slept for a solid hour.